railwayapp/nixpacks/README.md

     -b, --build-cmd <build_cmd>    Specify the build command to use --dockerfile               Show the Dockerfile that would be generated -h, --help                     Print help information
-        --nix                      Show the nix expression that would generated -s, --start-cmd <start_cmd>    Specify the start command to use
+    -n, --name <name>              Name for the built image --nix                      Show the nix expression that would generated -p, --pkgs <pkgs>...
+Provide additional nix packages to install in the environment -s, --start-cmd <start_cmd>    Specify the start command to use
 ```